-Procedures: M&J discussed financial controls in place with senior management.
-M&J obtained and reviewed the twelve (12) monthly financial reports submitted to the Board during the audit period.
-Additionally, as described in Objective #1, M&J performed a disbursement test over expenditures.
+Procedures: We discussed financial controls in place with senior management.
+We obtained and reviewed the twelve (12) monthly financial reports submitted to the Board during the audit period.
+Additionally, as described in Objective #1, we performed a disbursement test over expenditures.